amirzenoozi/oaky-fullstack-engineer-interview/README.md

   - [x] GitHub Actions to Build Docker Image
   - [x] Deploy On External Server: [EN]('https://oakyf.amirdouzandeh.me/en'), [NL]('https://oakyf.amirdouzandeh.me/nl')

+## Limitations
+- I **ONLY** Had 6 hours to work on It.
+- I **ONLY** had a mobile design.
+- I **Must** prioritize the tasks based on the importance and the time limitation.
+- It is better to have a 100% completed small part than having a 50% completed big part.
+  - If it was a real world scenario, In this stage, User is able to at least see the all available deals and also take a look at their details.

 ## Key Decisions and Explanations
 ### 1. **Choice of Technologies**
 - **React**: in comparison to Angular and Vue, React has a less learning curve and is more flexible, since you only need to know the JavaScript.